Welder

-In a broad sense, a welder is anyone, amateur or professional, who uses welding equipment, perhaps especially one who uses such equipment fairly often.
-In a narrower sense, a welder is a tradesperson who specializes in fusing materials together.
+A welder is a person or equipment that fuses materials together.
 The term welder refers to the operator, the machine is referred to as the welding power supply.
 The materials to be joined can be metals (such as steel, aluminum, brass, stainless steel etc.) or varieties of plastic or polymer.
 Welders typically have to have good dexterity and attention to detail, as well as technical knowledge about the materials being joined and best practices in the field.